Frequently Asked Questions

 Can you accept retrospective data?

 Yes we can, and we would encourage it.
-Sending more data adds to your hospital’s data set and creates a more robust Registry.
+Sending more data adds to your institution’s data set and creates a more robust Registry.
 Also, you can send retrospective data as far back as you’d like to go.

 How do you prevent errors and ensure that all cases are entered?